This site is designed to help you understand high blood pressure, or hypertension, and learn the best ways to manage it.

-There are two types of sphygmomanometers: manual and digital.
+There are two types of blood pressure monitors: manual and digital.

-- Manual sphygmomanometers require a stethoscope and are used by trained personnel in the office setting.
+- Manual blood pressure monitors require a stethoscope and are used by trained personnel in the office setting.

-- Digital sphygmomanometers (like this picture) do not require specialized training or a stethoscope.
-Because they are easier to operate, digital sphygmomanometers are a good option for home use.
+- Digital blood pressure monitors (like the picture to the right) do not require specialized training or a stethoscope.
+Because they are easier to operate, digital monitors are a good option for home use.

 What do the numbers mean?

 Your blood pressure is made up of two numbers.
 For example, your health care provider may tell you that your blood pressure is “150 over 90.”
 The first (or top) number is called the systolic pressure.
 This is the pressure inside your arteries when your heart is contracting (at the time of a heart beat).
 The second (or bottom) number is called the diastolic pressure.
 This is the pressure inside your arteries when your heart is relaxed (between heart beats).

 Blood pressure is reported as the systolic over diastolic pressure, as illustrated BELOW.
 Both numbers are important.
 As we get older, blood vessels usually become stiff or rigid, so that they are less able to dilate or expand when blood enters from the heart.
 Therefore, the systolic pressure (top number) usually increases with age.

 Normal blood pressure is below 120/80.
 If your systolic pressure is 120 to 129, and your diastolic pressure is less than 80, you have “elevated blood pressure”.
 A blood pressure above 130/80 is considered hypertension, or high blood pressure.
 Ask your health care provider for guidelines on what a high blood pressure is for you and what your target blood pressure goal should be.